Storing student information

 We store student information securely and in line with our Data Protection Policy and associated procedures.
 A copy of our Data Protection Policy can be obtained from the Data Protection Officer, whose contact details are listed below.
 The majority of evidence we collect is required by our funders who stipulate the amount of time we need to hold your records.
 We hold student information for the following timeframes:

 The exception to this is where you undertake programmes funded through specific bodies that require a different retention period.
-This difference currently applies to adult (19+) funded students and those students funded through European Social Fund or National Lottery contracts, where we are required to retain the above documentation until 1/12/2030.
+This difference currently applies to adult (19+) funded through European Social Fund or National Lottery contracts, where we are required to retain the above documentation until 1/12/2030.

 Who we share student information with